darkina/forQAGreen/tutorials/demo-lisence/demo-abap-env-rfc.md

 ---
-title: Call a Remote Function Module From SAP Cloud Platform, ABAP Environment
+title: Call a Remote Func
 description: Call a remote function module located in an on-premise system, such as a SAP S/4HANA System, from the ABAP Environment
 auto_validation: true
 time: 60